 - An auto shop sold an old tire that they claimed was new.
 The damaged tired blew on a freeway and led to a collision.

-- A mechanic repaired a flat tire but didn’t tighten it enough, resulting in tire malfunction that caused an accident.
+- A mechanic repaired a flat tire but didn’t tighten it enough, resulting in a tire malfunction that caused an accident.

 - The repair shop claimed to fix an issue with your car, but it led to further internal or external damage.